d2l-ai/d2l-en/chapter_preface/index.md

 Linear Analysis by Bela Bollobas :cite:`Bollobas.1999` covers linear algebra and functional analysis in great depth.
-All of Statistics :cite:`Wasserman.2013` provides a marvellous introduction to statistics.
+All of Statistics :cite:`Wasserman.2013` provides a marvelous introduction to statistics.
 Joe Blitzstein's [books](https://www.amazon.com/Introduction-Probability-Chapman-Statistical-Science/dp/1138369918)
 and [courses](https://projects.iq.harvard.edu/stat110/home)
 on probability and inference are pedagogical gems.